lisa-lumos/Snowflake/12-data-governance.md

 ### Object Tagging (Enterprise Edition &+)
 Tags enable data stewards to monitor sensitive data.
 A tag is a schema-level object that can be assigned to another Snowflake object.

-A tag is a schema-level object that can be assigned to other Snowflake objects.
 A single tag can be assigned to different object types at the same time (e.g. warehouse and table simultaneously).
 At the time of assignment, the tag string value can be duplicated or remain unique.

 For example, multiple tables can be assigned the cost_center tag and the tag can always have the string value be sales.
-Alternatively, the string value could be different (e.g. engineering, marketing, finance).
-After defining the tags and assigning the tags to Snowflake objects, tags can be queried to monitor usage on the objects.
+Alternatively, the string value could be different (e.g. engineering, marketing, finance). `After defining the tags and assigning the tags to Snowflake objects, tags can be queried to monitor usage on the objects. `

-Tags can be assigned to tables, views, and columns, setting a tag and then querying the tag enables the discovery of database objects and columns that contain sensitive information.
+Tags can be assigned to tables/views/columns, setting a tag and then querying the tag enables the discovery of database objects and columns that contain sensitive information.

 Assigning tags to warehouses enables accurate resource usage monitoring.
 Querying tags on resources allows for easy resource grouping by cost center or other organization units.
-The tag can also facilitate analyzing short-term business activities, such as projects, to provide a more granular insight into what, when, and how resources were used.
+The tag can also facilitate analyzing short-term business activities, such as projects, to provide a more granular insight into what/when/how resources were used.

-The string value for each tag can be up to 256 characters, with the option to specify allowed values for a tag.
+`The string value for each tag can be up to 256 characters, with the option to specify allowed values for a tag.`

-Snowflake allows max 50 unique tags to be set on a single object directly.
-If the object is a table/view, additional 50 tags are allowed to set on its columns.
+`Snowflake allows max 50 unique tags to be set on a single object directly.` If the object is a table/view, additional 50 tags are allowed to set on its columns.

 Dropped tag can be undropped within 1 day.